jw782cn/PetGame-powered-by-GPT4/README.md

 ## Project Idea:

-The proposed medical-use virtual pet game will feature captivating content, such as cute pet avatars, that encourage daily patient engagement.
-The app will enable patients to perform daily self-assessments and decrease the distance between them and their respective clinics.
-Users will be able to reach out for support easily through the app, as they experience the recovery process alongside their virtual pets.
-By caring for their virtual pets, patients will develop the skills necessary to care for themselves.
+The proposed medical-use virtual pet game feature captivating content, such as cute pet avatars, that encourage daily patient engagement.
+The app enables patients to perform daily self-assessments and decrease the distance between them and their respective clinics.
+Users are able to reach out for support easily through the app, as they experience the recovery process alongside their virtual pets.
+By caring for their virtual pets, patients  develop the skills necessary to care for themselves.

-The game will incorporate features such as text-based interactions with the virtual pet, using advanced AI technologies like ChatGPT to create dynamic, personalized conversations.
-The game will also offer a rewarding and engaging experience that ties in with the patient's reality, helping them develop self-awareness and self-care skills.
+The game incorporates features such as text-based interactions with the virtual pet, using advanced AI technologies like ChatGPT to create dynamic, personalized conversations.
+The game  also offer a rewarding and engaging experience that ties in with the patient's reality, helping them develop self-awareness and self-care skills.

 We envision our target users dedicating at least 30 minutes daily to the app, engaging in self-assessments and caring for their virtual pets through various in-app actions.

 ## Game Plot

-Upon registering, users will receive a virtual egg, which they will hatch to reveal a cute pet avatar (randomly generated).
-The pet is unable to fly due to its inability to care for itself.
-Users will then embark on a journey with their virtual pets, overcoming obstacles and challenges as they grow and learn together.
-By nurturing their pets with love, users will gradually develop the skills needed to overcome their addiction.
+Upon registering, users  receive a virtual pet.
+The pet is unable to fit in its social environment due to its inability to care for itself.
+Users  then embark on a journey with their virtual pets, overcoming obstacles and challenges as they grow and learn together.
+By nurturing their pets with love, users  gradually develop the skills needed to overcome their addiction.

 Considerations for Target Audience:

-When designing the app and addressing the needs of patients at ASAM levels 2.5 to 3.1, we will carefully consider the specific challenges faced by this group.
-We will adapt the app's content, user experience, and support mechanisms to cater to their unique requirements, ensuring that the app effectively aids them in their recovery journey.
+When designing the app and addressing the needs of patients at ASAM levels 2.5 to 3.1, we carefully consider the specific challenges faced by this group.
+We adapt the app's content, user experience, and support mechanisms to cater to their unique requirements, ensuring that the app effectively aids them in their recovery journey.

 ## Appendix:

+The ASAM levels of care include:

+- **Level 2.5** is partial hospitalization, which is at least 20 hours a week but is less than 24-hour care.
+This level of care provides structure, and daily oversight for people who need daily monitoring, but not 24/7 care.
+- **Level 3.1** is clinically managed low-intensity residential treatment.
+[Residential services](https://americanaddictioncenters.org/rehab-guide/residential) at this level consist of a setting, such as a group home, where people live.
+However, treatment is only required to be 5 hours per week, which helps people with such topics as relapse management.